 - The tPP data set aims to include all cases which involve felonies in furtherance of political violence, or crimes which have been described in official State speech as terrorism, extremism, or motivated by a social or political agenda.

-- Across more than 2,500 cases, we can explore correlations between the manner in which a defendant is charged, prosecuted, and sentenced, and a number of variables specific to the defendant’s demographics, the nature of the crime, and ideological and legal factors.
+- Across thousands of cases, we can explore correlations between the manner in which a defendant is charged, prosecuted, and sentenced, and any number of variables specific to the defendant’s demographics, the nature of the crime, and ideological and legal factors.

 [Text taken from plea agreement for ‘eco-terrorism’ case, US v.
 McGowan]